Professor Michael Goodsite

 Professor Graham Heinson

-Professor Heinson was appointed Director of TRaX in 2017.
+Professor Heinson was appointed Director of the Mawson Geo Centre (formally TRaX) in 2017.
 Professor Graham Heinson has over 20 years of experience using MT.
 His group has run the national AuScope MT facility for the last five years, and is involved in a wide range of research activities, including the national MT mapping program AusLAMP, and 4D monitoring of fluids for hydrocarbon and geothermal energy development.
 His group were finalists for the Eureka awards (in the category Land and Water) and were recent winners (November 2013) of the Australian Innovation Challenge (in the category Minerals and Energy).
 Find out more about TRaX.

 Connect with Professor Graham Heinson